-Is unschooling high school a legal and valid form of homeschool for high school?
-We’ll discuss un school and does learning from life without an unschooling curriculum for high school prepare homeschoolers for college and beyond?
-How to unschool a teenager, including unschool transcripts, homeschool diplomas and more!
+Is unschooling high school illegal or a valid form of high school homeschool?
+Does learning from life and following passions without an unschooling curriculum for high school prepare homeschoolers for college and beyond?
+Learn how to unschool a teenager, including unschool transcripts, homeschool diplomas and more!

 What are your teenage student’s options for options for high school and college, especially when they aren’t enrolled in conventional school and learn by following passions and curiosities and learning as a natural extension of exploring student’s personal interests.

 Before we get to how to unschool high school, let’s answer some common un-school questions…

 Unschooling is an educational philosophy or a method of homeschooling that doesn’t use a formal curriculum.
 It’s child-led learning homeschool and a more relaxed homeschool high school, middle school, or elementary school option.

 If you’re finding that traditional school or homeschooling isn’t working for your kid, unschool homeschool in high school is one of the alternative school options that you might consider.

 Also, if you’re wondering How do I unschool my child? know that you’re asking the wrong question.
 Unschooling is about the student leading in the education process and you acting as a facilitator.

 Is unschooling illegal or legal?
 Unschooling is a form or method of homeschooling, so unschooling is legal in all 50 states because homeschooling is legal in America.
 Even though each state has different homeschool laws and requirements, they should all be unschooling friendly states.
 You can unschool all ages and stages, from preschool to high school.
 Be sure to check the homeschool requirements for your state.

 What is the difference between homeschooling and unschooling?